tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 When data plane NRP mode is employed, packets carry a FAS to allow slice interior nodes to identify them.
-To support end-to-end network slicing, the FAS MUST be maintained in the packets as they traverse devices within the network -- including NRP capable and incapable devices.
+To support end-to-end network slicing, the FAS is maintained in the packets as they traverse devices within the network -- including NRP capable and incapable devices.

 For example, when the FAS is an MPLS label at the bottom of the MPLS label